Chapter 21: Howlings

 Chapter 21 of the City of Gargoyles.
 Book 2 of the Light-Father Trilogy.

 “Well, Pious,” Schimrian said, setting aside his glass of brandy.
-“Forgive me for summoning you but I heard some pitiful bleating through the floor beneath my feet so may I take it that you were Inquiring of our treacherous lamb?”
+“Forgive me for summoning you again but I heard some pitiful bleating through the floor beneath my feet so may I take it that you were Inquiring of our treacherous lamb?”

 “That I was, Excellency,” Pious said, his voice a dry graveyard whisper.
-“He tried to break my skull with a fire-iron at his tower so I have some respect for his fighting spirit but not for his years of sin and dissolution.
-He has such a low threshold of pain that he keeps fainting on me, no doubt as a result of his constant intoxication.
+“He tried to break my skull with a fire-iron at his tower so I have some respect for his fighting spirit but not for his years of dissolution.
+He has such a low threshold of pain that he keeps fainting on me, no doubt as a result of his incessant intoxication.
 He’s an utter disgrace to the Order.”

 Schimrian yawned and stretched.
 “Indeed, my friend.
 Did he confess his sins to you?”